-Place the wide loads in the middle of the forks.
+The wide loads must be placed in the middle of two forks.

 Stack and band loose material.

 2. LONG AND WIDE LOADS

 ▲ With long or wide loads, you need more room.
 So slow down and watch your clearance.

 When extra-long material makes it necessary to travel with the load elevated, do so with extreme care and be alert to load end-swing when turning.